maxcoto/graphoid/README.md

 ```

 ## Examples
 You can find an example that uses ActiveRecord in the [Tester AR folder](https://github.com/maxiperezc/graphoid/tree/master/spec/tester_ar)
-and an example with Mongoid in the [Tester Mongo folder](https://github.com/maxiperezc/graphoid/tree/master/spec/tester_mongo)
+And an example with Mongoid in the [Tester Mongo folder](https://github.com/maxiperezc/graphoid/tree/master/spec/tester_mongo)
-ff this same repository.
+In this same repository.

 ## Contributing
 - Install code climate